CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/kinematic_driver_machine/README.md

 ### (Public) Variables
 ##### `target_position`
 The current target position.
 Set to a `Vector3`, and the Pawn will move towards the specified position.
+It's recommended that you use the `move_to_point` and `clear_pathing` functions instead of manipulating this value directly.

 ##### `target_path`
 The current target path.
 Set to an `Array` of `Vector3`s, and the Pawn will work through them, moving to each position.
 One after the other.
+It's recommended that you use the `move_to_point` and `clear_pathing` functions instead of manipulating this value directly.

 ##### `_curr_orient`
 A `Vector3`, where each axis is the current (rough) heading on each axis.
 The number is actually equivalent to the last updated velocity on each axis - however, it should only really be used to gauge "heading" or "orientation".